Integrate your workforce planning into budget planning seamlessly with the top 2023 WFM tools

 Learn more ->

-Financial Planning and Analysis (or FP&A) has increasingly become more important, and FP&A roles more prevalent, especially this last year in response to the COVID pandemic.
-Companies have begun changing their forecast financial modeling and scenario planning processes as executives want more assurance that they can withstand any future crisis.
+Financial Planning and Analysis (or FP&A) has increasingly become more important, and FP&A roles more prevalent, especially in the last year in response to the COVID pandemic.
+Companies have begun changing their forecast financial modeling and scenario planning processes as senior executives want more assurance that they can withstand any future crisis.

 Here are some quick takeaways on the FP&A manager role:

-50% of respondents were FP&A Managers and the rest a mix of Head, Director or VP.
-When it came to growing companies, however, role titles and responsibilities were not always aligned.
+50% of respondents were FP&A managers and the rest were a mix of Head, Director, or VP.
+When it came to growing companies, however, FP&A role titles and responsibilities were not always aligned.

-In selecting the participants, we wanted to capture the reality of where most SaaS FP&A roles are situated.
-Sensibly, that fell on the startup hubs of San Francisco, New York, and London.
+When selecting the participants, we wanted to capture the reality of where most SaaS FP&A roles are situated.
+Sensibly, that fell on the startup hubs in San Francisco, New York, and London.

-Most FP&A senior roles were rooted in some financial planning experience (average of 4 years).
+Most FP&A senior management were rooted in some financial planning experience (average of 4 years).
 Industry knowledge has also driven the work experience requirements in selecting a senior role, especially when it comes to building accurate scenario planning.